raahmed/tweeter3/README.md

 tweeter3
 =======

 Tweeter3 is a basic example Django application that uses [Django Rest Framework](https://github.com/encode/django-rest-framework).
-This app was developed by [Nina Zakharenko](https://github.com/nnja) and has been copied here and altered git initwith permission.
+This app was developed by [Nina Zakharenko](https://github.com/nnja) and [Dan Taylor](https://github.com/qubitron) and has been copied here and altered git initwith permission.

 ## Installation Instructions